dudahamilton/project-2/README.md

 * Add files.
 In your terminal: touch .gitignore .env
 * then you addnode_modules and .env to your .gitignore file
 * Get an API key from OMDB api
-* Create the database and migrate the models (commands: sequelize db:migrate  )
+* Create the database and migrate the models (commands:sequelize db:create and sequelize db:migrate  )
 * run nodemon in your terminal
-* go to localhost:300
+* go to localhost:3000
 ## API
 I will be using the OMDB API.
 I have a key already.